macnum/100-days-of-code/r1-log.md

 ### R1D8
 Studied JavaScript objects today.
 Didn’t get a lot done, but made some progress with understanding how objects work, constructor.

 ### R1D9
+Revisited high-order array methods and objects.
+Practiced with exercises using filter, sort, map, reduce, some, every, and find.
+Also explored how to access and work with arrays of objects.

+### R1D10